Yul Brynner

-Brynner's mother, Marousia Dimitrievna (née Blagovidova), hailed from the Russian intelligentsia and studied to be an actress and singer; she was allegedly of Russian Romani ancestry.
-Brynner felt a strong personal connection to the Romani people and in 1977 he was named honorary president of the International Romani Union, a title that he kept until his death.
+Brynner's mother, Maria (Marousia) Dimitrievna (née Blagovidova, Мария Дмитриевна Благовидова), hailed from the Russian intelligentsia and had studied to be an actress and singer.
+According to her son, she was of Russian Roma ancestry, but documents examined by modern historians of Vladivostok claimed the Briner family had no blood connections with Roma.
+Yul came into close contact with this culture in exile while working with his sister, singer Vera Brinner, and they were looking for a stage image.
+Vera later sharply objected to this appropriation.
+Brynner felt a strong personal connection to the Roma.
+In 1977 he was named honorary president of the International Romani Union, a title that he kept until his death.

-In 1922, after the formation of the Soviet Union, Yul's father Boris Briner was required to relinquish his Swiss citizenship and all family members were made Soviet citizens.
-Brynner's father's work required extensive travel, and in 1923, in Moscow he fell in love with a beautiful actress, Katerina Ivanovna Kornakova, who was the ex-wife of actor Aleksei Dikiy, and stage partner of Michael Chekhov at the Moscow Art Theatre.
-Many years later, Katerina Kornakova would help Brynner with her letter of recommendation asking Michael Chekhov to employ him in his theatre company in America.
-In 1924, Yul's father divorced his mother and continued to support her and his children.
-His father also adopted a girl, because his new wife was childless, and many years later, after the death of his father, Brynner would take his adopted sister into his care.
+In 1922, after the formation of the Soviet Union, Yul's father Boris Briner was required to relinquish his Swiss citizenship.
+All family members were made Soviet citizens.
+Brynner's father's work required extensive travel, and in 1923, in Moscow he fell in love with an actress, Katerina Ivanovna Kornakova.
+She was the ex-wife of actor Aleksei Dikiy, and stage partner of Michael Chekhov at the Moscow Art Theatre.
+Many years later, Katerina Kornakova would help Brynner with her letter of recommendation asking Michael Chekhov to employ him in his theatre company in the United States.

+In 1924, Yul's father divorced his mother Marousia, but continued to support her and their children.
+His father also adopted a girl, because his new wife was childless.
+Many years later, after the death of his father, Brynner would take this adopted sister into his care.
 The father and son relationship remained complex and emotionally traumatic for Brynner.

-After leaving his son and daughter with their mother in Vladivostok, Boris Briner and Katerina Ivanovna Kornakova briefly lived in Moscow, but eventually they moved to Harbin, Manchuria, which at that time remained under Japanese control.
-There the family established business in international trade.
+After leaving his children and his former wife in Vladivostok, Boris Briner lived briefly in Moscow with Katerina Ivanovna Kornakova, but eventually they moved to Harbin, Manchuria.
+At that time it remained under Japanese control.
+Briner established a business in international trade.

 In China

-In 1927, Brynner, with his mother and his elder sister, Vera (January 17, 1916 – December 13, 1967), emigrated from Vladivostok, Russia to Harbin, China.
-There, young Yul and his sister Vera attended a school run by the YMCA.
+In 1927, Marousia Briner took her children, Yuliy and Vera (January 17, 1916 – December 13, 1967), and emigrated from Vladivostok to Harbin, China.
+There, young Yul and Vera attended a school run by the YMCA.

-In 1930, Brynner's father gave him an important birthday present - an acoustic guitar.
-That guitar and the following music lessons made a lasting influence on Brynner's artistic development.
-His natural curiosity, creativity, and imagination became now focused on mastering the guitar technique and studying classical and contemporary music.
-Brynner studied music under the guidance of his elder sister, Vera, who was a classically trained opera singer.
+In 1930, Boris gave Yuliy an acoustic guitar as a birthday present.
+That guitar and the following music lessons made a lasting impression on Brynner's artistic development.
+His natural curiosity, creativity, and imagination became focused on mastering the guitar technique and studying classical and contemporary music.
+Brynner studied music under the guidance of his sister Vera, who was a classically trained opera singer.
 After several years of arduous studies, Brynner became an accomplished guitar player and singer.